 This tour maximizes the time in Normandy because the train is quicker than a car and this Normandy D Day tour is available any day in the year.
 You will take a train from Paris (2 hours) for this private Normandy tour.
 You should plan to depart Paris at 7:00 AM and arrive in Caen Normandy at 9:00 AM.
+(We can arrange the train tickets for you!)

 The Normandy private tour from Caen itinerary is flexible, but this is our suggested itinerary.